BuffaLouie’s at the Gables

 With 13 locations throughout Texas (and two in Baton Rouge, La.), the folks behind Pluckers must be doing something right.
 And they are: they’ve never compromised quality, using only high-quality chicken wings and making their sauces, including their blue cheese sauce made with real blue cheese, from scratch.

-Rated the best wings in Orange County by the OC Register in 2011, these wings start off with a 24-hour marinade before heading to the deep fryer.
+Rated the best wings in Orange County by the OC Register in 2011, the wings at Wingnuts start off with a 24-hour marinade before heading to the deep fryer.
 Going through about 3,000 pounds of wings per week, this restaurant offers wings in a ton of flavors, but you can’t go wrong with the straight-up Buffalo.
 Packing just enough of a spicy punch and loads of flavor from the marinade, they’re absolutely to die for (and you’ll feel like you want to after sampling the "Seek Shelter" heat level).
 A trip to Wingnuts doesn’t result in just awesome wings, it’s also always a really fun time.

 Wings that are big, meaty, crispy on the outside, and juicy on the inside, and more than 20 house-made varieties of sauces to choose from?
 You can’t go wrong at this fun, lively, beachy sports bar, but start out with the Classic Buffalo to get a sense of how pitch-perfect these are.
 To see their fryer skills, you can also order them "Naked," with no sauce at all.
 Don’t miss out on the homemade blue cheese dip, though (you can also order your wings coated in half wing sauce, half blue cheese dip).